Hurricane Insurance Lawyers In Jacksonville, Florida

 All too often, hurricane insurance lawyers in Jacksonville take on cases where homeowners are not getting fair compensation for their claims.
 We hope you never have to go through a storm like that, but the truth is, it’s possible and you should be prepared.

 There are mixed reactions from homeowners about whether or not they like their hurricane coverage and it typically depends on how significant the claim is.
 According to a poll done with Consumer Reports, those who had small claims of $20-thousand or less were pretty content with their settlements.
 The results differ, however, as soon as the claims breached that $20K benchmark.
 Homeowners reported that they saw smaller settlement offers and flat out claim denials.

-At David Graham Insurance Law, we believe in being prepared, and as Jacksonville hurricane insurance attorneys we have some thoughts on how to identify the right kind of coverage.
+At David Graham Insurance Lawyers, P.A., we believe in being prepared, and as Jacksonville hurricane insurance attorneys we have some thoughts on how to identify the right kind of coverage.
 Here are some things to consider when shopping for Hurricane insurance and the things you need to consider well before a significant storm heads towards Jacksonville.